Upper Division Dance

 Placement is required for all upper-division levels.
 Please contact us to schedule a level placement class prior to registration.

-One-and-a-half-hour ballet technique/pre pointe, one-hour modern, one -hour contemporary, one-hour jazz, and one hour of certified Progressing Ballet Technique (strength conditioning for dancers), also, options for theatre, and tap, and art classes.
+One hour and-fifteen minute ballet technique, forty five minute modern, , one-hour tap/jazz, and one hour of certified Progressing Ballet Technique (strength conditioning for dancers), also, options for theatre, Arco, and art classes.
 Requires two days a week, plus rehearsals when preparing for performances.

 By audition only.

-Preparing for pointe work, dancers are now taking a two-hour ballet technique/pre pointe and beginning pointe class, one-hour modern, one hour jazz, one hour contemporary, and one hour of certified Progressing Ballet Technique (strength conditioning for dancers), also, options for theatre, tap, and Saturday advanced ballet technique.
+Preparing for pointe work, dancers are now taking a hour and half ballet technique/pre pointe, one-hour modern, one hour jazz, one hour contemporary, and one hour of certified Progressing Ballet Technique (strength conditioning for dancers), also, options for theatre, tap, art, and acro.
 Requires a minimum of two days a week, plus rehearsals when preparing for performances.

 By audition only.